 Type of IT Change

 - Standard Change – A low-risk change which occurs frequently and has a low probability of failing.
-A standard change is pre-approved change which follows a standardized implementation process.
+A standard change is a pre-approved change which follows a standardized implementation process.
 Since they are pre-approved, they do not need additional Change Management approval.
 However, if a standard type change starts causing incident trends, they will be reviewed to modify or revoke the standard classification.

 - Normal Change – A change which follows normal process flow.
 Requires approval from approvers associated with the impacted system, the Change Management team and the Change Advisory Board (CAB).